heroku/heroku-migrate-xeround/Readme.md

 ## Usage

+These instructions assume you would like to move a database from Xeround to ClearDB.
+Unless you have already done so, install the ClearDB add-on for your
+application:

+    $ export APPNAME=<your app name>
+    $ heroku addons:add cleardb -a $APPNAME

+Run the following command to export from Xeround:

-    $ heroku xeround:export -a APPNAME
+    $ heroku xeround:export -a $APPNAME
     ...

+Then run this command to import into ClearDB:

-    $ heroku cleardb:import -a APPNAME
+    $ heroku cleardb:import -a $APPNAME
     ...

 ## License